 Dissolved Oxygen – DO

-Self-aspirating aerator is one of the most advanced and efficient aerators available today.
-With the unique design of our floating/surface turbine aerator, we can meet high-capacity water movement with aeration.
+The self-aspirating aerator is one of the most advanced and efficient aerators available today.
+With the unique design of our floating/surface turbine aerator, we can meet the high-capacity water movement with aeration.
 We specialize in pond aeration and pond aerator for sewer, oxidation ponds, and aquatic life.

 The appearance of dissolved oxygen in water is a natural occurrence due to the physical nature of water.
 This phenomenon is harmless and has no bearing on water quality.
 Cold water has a higher capacity for holding dissolved oxygen.
 As the water begins to rise in temperature, the dissolved oxygen is released.